Recognized as one of Canada's Top Small & Medium Employers (2019):

-- Community Trust Company supports new moms and dads with maternity and parental leave top-up payments to 100% of salary for 4 weeks -- and offers employees a variety of alternative work options to help them balance their work and personal lives
+- Community Trust Company supports new moms and dads with maternity and parental leave top-up payments (to 100 per cent of salary for four weeks) and offers a variety of alternative work options to help employees balance work and their personal lives

 - Community Trust Company encourages employees to give back to the community with a paid day off to volunteer and donated an impressive 800 volunteer hours on company time in the past year

 Community Trust backs its people in trying times

 In early 2018, Community Trust had just come through a difficult year, with the overheated housing market causing volatility throughout the mortgage industry.
 Another challenging period lay ahead.

 Christopher Humeniuk, President and CEO of the Mississauga, Ont.-based financial-services company, explains: "2017 was a very interesting time for alternative lenders, especially for our residential lending team.
 Then on Jan.
 1, 2018, our regulator, the Office of the Superintendent of Financial Institutions, introduced the so-called stress test for residential mortgages.
 There was a lot of uncertainty about the impact this would have on our market."